Cephalopods in popular culture: Video games

 In the Mario franchise, a Blooper is an enemy character resembling a squid, debuting in Super Mario Bros.
 (1985).
 In the sandbox game Minecraft, squids are passive, non-playable characters that carry obtainable ink sacs.
 In the media franchise Pokémon, Omanyte, Omastar, Octillery, Inkay, Malamar, Clobbopus and Grapploct are all cephalopod-like organisms.
 Splatoon, a game by Nintendo released in 2015, features squid-like humanoids called Inklings as the player characters.
 The 2017 sequel Splatoon 2 introduced Octolings, playable octopus-like humanoids as part of the Octo Expansion DLC.
 Night of the Cephalopods (2008) is a free retro pixel art survival game in which human players must fend off levitating cephalopods.
 A discussion thread on TONMO.com is dedicated to noting appearances of cephalopod characters in video games.

 In Galactopus, a homebrew action game for the Atari 2600, the player pilots a spaceship and battles cephalopods in space.

 Currency

 In Timor-Leste, the smallest denomination coin (1 centavo) has a nautilus on its reverse.

 Iceland 10 aurar coins had a squid on the reverse (discontinued in 2004).

 Other appearances

 Paul the Octopus was an octopus that correctly predicted the outcomes of eleven out of thirteen football matches from the UEFA Euro 2008 Championship and the 2010 FIFA World Cup.
 Al the Octopus is the mascot of the Detroit Red Wings.

+Ninomae Ina'nis, a VTuber affiliated with Hololive Production, can control tentacles in her lore and looks octopus-like, especially sharing flaps with the dumbo octopus.